anhvt2k3/robustBF/README.md

   `if ($?) {g++ run.cpp -o run}; if ($?) {./run}`
 ## 2. For Linux users:
 - Open terminal in the OOP folder
-- Run theis line in your terminal
+- Run this line in your terminal

   `g++ -o run run.cpp && ./run`